VarboxInternational/docs/installation.md

 After you've successfully installed <a href="https://laravel.com/docs/7.x/installation" target="_blank">Laravel 7</a> you can install the `VarBox` platform with ease by running only two commands.

+> Having a database setup in your `.env` file is mandatory!

 #### Require the package

 ```